Computing Minimal Equal Sums Of Like Powers

 ACO: Andrea Concaro AL: Aloril AN: Aleksi Niemelä BS: Bob Scher DA: David Alten

-DM: Douglas McNeil EB: Edward Brisse EB2: Eric Bainville FC: Frank Clowes FY: Fumitaka Yura
+DM: Douglas McNeil DMO: Duncan Moore EB: Edward Brisse EB2: Eric Bainville FC: Frank Clowes

-LHU: Luke Huitt LL: Laurent Lucas LM: Luigi Morelli LP: Lander and Parkin MD: Mark Dodrill
+LHA: Larry Hays LHU: Luke Huitt LL: Laurent Lucas LM: Luigi Morelli LP: Lander and Parkin

-ML: Marcin Lipinski MW: Mac Wang NH: Norman Ho NK: Nuutti Kuosa PG: Pascal Gelebart
+MD: Mark Dodrill ML: Marcin Lipinski MW: Mac Wang NH: Norman Ho NK: Nuutti Kuosa

-RE: Randy Ekl RF: Roger Frye RS: Rizos Sakellariou SIC: Scott I.Chase SR: Subba-Rao
+PG: Pascal Gelebart RE: Randy Ekl RF: Roger Frye RS: Rizos Sakellariou SIC: Scott I.Chase

 LEGEND